-These specialist capabilities draw on the Management and Leadership capabilities of management and NHS structure (3.27).
+These specialist capabilities draw on the Management and Leadership Capabilities of Management and NHS Structure (3.27).

-4.14 Developmen 4.14 Development of clinical practice evaluation and audi ent of clinical practice is essential for the ACCP to deliver high quality patie t of the service delivered provides crucial evidence for the improvement o local care delivery but also adding to the body of knowledge, promoting b community. of clinical stand dards, Scope of Capability Assessment Methods GMP Current devenue professional Current devenue nclude elements relating to: elopments in clinical practice and guiding principles of critical care and specialist organisations elopments and guiding principles of the local NHS trust, Health Board critical care network С, М 1, 2, 3, 4 Scope of Practice Is able to perform independently Can seek learning opportunities and integrates new knowledge into including that of clinical decision making Can take a lead to develop clinical and professional practice relevant ensure the delivery of high-quality best practice care Can participate in research or audit and quality assurance activities of Can support patients (and their dependants and carers, as appropriative evidence base for their care and clinical management in terms of circumstances t to the role in under supervis ate) in underst order to iion anding
+4.14 Development of Clinical Practice

+Dynamic development of clinical practice is essential for the ACCP to deliver high quality patient care.
+Transparent evaluation and audit of the service delivered provides crucial evidence for the improvement of clinical standards, not only enhancing local care delivery but also adding to the body of knowledge, promoting best practice within the wider critical care community.

+Scope of Capability GMP This capability will include elements relating to: Current developments in clinical practice and guiding principles of critical care professional and specialist organisations C, M 1, 2, 3, 4 Current developments and guiding principles of the local NHS trust, Health Board, and regional critical care network

+- Can seek learning opportunities and integrates new knowledge into clinical practice, including that of clinical decision-making - Can take a lead to develop clinical and professional practice relevant to the role in order to ensure the delivery of high-quality best practice care - Can participate in research or audit and quality assurance activities under supervision - Can support patients (and their dependants and carers, as appropriate) in understanding the evidence base for their care and clinical management in terms of their personal circumstances